levitation-opensource/bioblue/README.md

 * GPT 4o-mini - sustainability - failed partially
 * GPT 4o-mini - homeostasis - generally succeeded
 * GPT 4o-mini - multi-objective homeostasis - failed in various ways, sometimes extremely
+* GPT 4o-mini - multi-objective balancing of unbounded objectives - failed
 * Claude 3.5 haiku - sustainability - failed partially
 * Claude 3.5 haiku - homeostasis - generally succeeded
 * Claude 3.5 haiku - multi-objective homeostasis - failed
+* Claude 3.5 haiku - multi-objective balancing of unbounded objectives - mostly succeeded if a hint was given in the system prompt about balancing being the most profitable strategy in case of diminishing marginal returns.
+It failed when the system prompt mentioned diminishing marginal returns, but did not include a concluding hint that balancing is needed.

 # The project document